kubevirt/common-templates/templates/README.md

 Please note that the kubevirt.io suffix used in labels and annotations is temporary and is likely to change.

+## Template edits

+When an incompatible change is needed, a copy of a template should be created, given new name and edited as needed.
+The original must stay backwards compatible forever!

 ## User Experience

 The flow should be the same as usual with regards to openshift templates.
 The user either takes a local template and generates a VM object.